 - opting out of cookies does not mean that you will stop seeing advertisements on the internet and in emails, but will only prevent the tailoring of the advertising content to you; and

-- our name may still appear some cookie extensions that track advertisements that are shown to you, but none of your data will be collected or processed by us.
+- our name may still appear as part of some cookie extensions that track advertisements that are shown to you, but none of your data will be collected or processed by us.

 - Advertising technology industry opt outs